namyk3883-lab/JULIETPBLMODULE2/README.md

 ### 💔 Group 2 · 로맨틱 서사 비극 (Romantic Epic Tragedies) (3 편)
 * **Common Categories:** Romance-Forward Series · High-Intensity Dramas · Emotionally Explosive Stories · Tragic/Bittersweet Endings
-* **Target Audience:** Someone who likes drama AND romance.
-Still not good to watch them with your partner because it will be a tragedy, but for a girls' night, it would be fun to sniffle with your friends!

 | # | Work | Attributes |
 |---|---|---|